Updated on: November 26, 2024

 🥈2.
 Private Internet Access — High-Security VPN (With Fast Speeds)

-Private Internet Access (PIA) has a feature-rich macOS app with excellent security features and really good speeds.
+Private Internet Access (PIA) has a feature-rich macOS app (compatible with macOS 10.14 and later) with excellent security features and really good speeds.
 It has servers located in 91 countries, which prevents server overcrowding to help you maintain fast connection speeds.
 It also supports unlimited connections, so you can use it on as many Mac devices as you want.

-PIA is also really good for streaming — it works with 30+ popular sites, including top platforms like Netflix, Amazon Prime, and Disney+, as well as smaller sites like tv4play, Ruutu, and YLE.
+PIA is also really good for streaming — it accesses 30+ top platforms like 5+ Netflix and Amazon Prime libraries, several Disney+ libraries, as well as smaller sites like tv4play, Ruutu, and YLE.

 Bottom Line:

 Private Internet Access (PIA) has a feature-rich macOS app that provides a lot of great security features, fast speeds, and split tunneling for all Mac computers (even Big Sur).
-PIA works with both popular and less popular streaming sites, is fully open-source, allows unlimited connections, and backs each purchase with a 30-day money-back guarantee.
+PIA has great support for Mac users, works with both popular and less popular streaming sites, is fully open-source, allows unlimited connections, and backs each purchase with a 30-day money-back guarantee.

 Read the full Private Internet Access review